Melanie Willows MD, CCFP (AM), CSAM (Certificant), ABAM (Diplomate)

 Dr. Chase has been a member of CSAM since 2013 and is currently on the CSAM Membership committee.
 She has been on the CSAM board as a Member at Large since 2015.

-George P. Budd, a practicing pharmacist since 1992, obtained his Doctor of Pharmacy degree in 2011 from Idaho State University.
-He has experience in many different practice settings within the profession such as hospital pharmacy residency, community pharmacy and pharmacy manager.
-Former Senior Investigator for the College of Pharmacists of BC (CPBC), and currently a Professional Conduct Review Consultant/Policy Liaison with the College of Registered Nurses of BC (CRNBC).
+George P. Budd, a practicing pharmacist since 1992 from Cairo University, further obtained his Doctor of Pharmacy degree in 2011 from Idaho State University.
+He has experience in many different practice settings within the profession such as hospital pharmacy residency, community pharmacy and as a pharmacist-manager in community settings.
+Former Senior Investigator for the College of Pharmacists of BC (CPBC), and formally a Professional Conduct Review Consultant/Policy Liaison with the BC College of Nursing Professionals (BCCNP).
+Currently a Research Associate at Vancouver Coastal Health (VCH) and a member of the Complex Pain and Addiction Services Team at Vancouver General Hospital.

-Dr. Budd is currently on the Board of Directors of the Canadian Society of Addiction Medicine (CSAM) and is currently a public representative to the Methadone Panel at the College of Physicians and Surgeons of BC.
+George is on the Board of Directors of the Canadian Society of Addiction Medicine (CSAM), a public member on the Professional Practice Standards at BCCNP, a Past-President of the Western Canada Addiction Society, and a former public representative to the Methadone Panel and the Prescription Review Program at the College of Physicians and Surgeons of BC.

-Additionally, he has been a representative on national and provincial advisory committees such as CCSA National Dialogue on Prescription Drug Misuse, Opioid Substitution Treatment Psychosocial Service Framework and many others.
+Additionally, he has been a representative on National and Provincial advisory committees such as CCSA National Dialogue on Prescription Drug Misuse, Opioid Substitution Treatment Psychosocial Service Framework and many other.

-Dr. Budd is dedicated to establishing best practices in the area of addiction medicine and has worked closely with addiction physicians and other disciplines with a strong belief that collaboration is key to achieving desired health outcomes.
+George is the first pharmacist to complete a Pharmacy Addiction Fellowship at the BC Centre on Substance Us (BCCSU) and is dedicated to establishing best practices in the area of addiction medicine.
+He worked closely with addiction physicians and members of other disciplines that share a strong belief in collaboration as a key to achieving desired health outcomes